Program Overview

 Course Organization:

-The schedule is distributed between bona fide plenary lectures and integrated plenary courses covering seminars on selected hot-spot research topics developed at the Metabolic Genomics research units and scientific literature discussions for understanding, analyzing and developing further the core concepts and their practical issues.
+The schedule is distributed between bona fide plenary lectures, seminars on selected hot-spot research topics developed at the Metabolic Genomics research units, and scientific literature discussions for understanding, analysing and developing further core concepts and their practical issues.
 The range of full-time scientists and university staff involved in the course accounts for a dynamic and wide-range mixing of ideas, methods and contextual ways of thinking, understanding and developing environmental bioprojects.

 Bibliography: